 What is Electrolysis?

 Electrolysis is defined as a process of decomposing ionic compounds into their elements by passing a direct electric current through the compound in a fluid form.
 The cations are reduced at cathode and anions are oxidized at the anode.
+The main components that are required for conducting electrolysis are an electrolyte, electrodes, and some form of external power source is also needed.
+Additionally, a partition such as an ion-exchange membrane or a salt bridge is also used but this is optional.
+These are used mainly to keep the products from diffusing near the opposite electrode.

-For example, acidified or salt-containing water can be decomposed by passing electric current to their original elements hydrogen and oxygen.
+An acidified or salt-containing water can be decomposed by passing electric current to their original elements hydrogen and oxygen.
 Molten sodium chloride can be decomposed to sodium and chlorine atoms.

 Electrolysis is usually done in a vessel named ‘electrolytic cell’ containing two electrodes (cathode and anode) connected to a direct current source and an electrolyte which is an ionic compound undergoing decomposition, in either molten form or in a dissolves state in a suitable solvent.
+Generally, electrodes that are made from metal, graphite and semiconductor materials are used.
+However, the choice of a suitable electrode is done based on chemical reactivity between the electrode and electrolyte as well as the manufacturing cost.

 In the process of electrolysis, there is an interchange of ions and atoms due to the addition or removal of electrons from the external circuit.
 Basically, on passing current, cations move to the cathode, take electrons from the cathode (given by the supply source-battery), and is discharged into the neutral atom.
 The neutral atom, if solid, is deposited on the cathode and if gas, move upwards.
 This is a reduction process and the cation is, reduced at the cathode.